 You can click here and fill out an inquiry form.
 To help speed up the process, please mention your:

-- age (or your child’s age if you’re signing up for your child)
+- age and birth year (or your child’s age and birth year if you’re signing up for your child)

 - COVID-19 vaccination status (if applicable)

 - the amount of time you have spent in BC since January 2020 (# of months).